 With today’s day and age, there are many factors that can compromise the horse’s immune system, such as stress, nutritional deficiencies, and age.
 Stress can be physical or mental and can be caused by a wide variety of elements such as environmental factors, chronic conditions such as illness, gastric upset, competitions, hauling, injuries, metabolic imbalances, and/or regular training.
 Nutritional deficiencies can result in not consuming enough forage and/or low-quality feedstuff.
 This can also occur when commercial feeds are not fed according to the label instructions and/or lacking vital nutrients.
 And lastly a horse’s age can play a role into their immune health, as their metabolism decreases over time.

-Optimal care of the immune system is critical for properly function immune response that allows for effective defensives against infection.
+Optimal care of the immune system is critical for a favorable immune response that allows for effective defensives against infection.
 This can be obtained through proper nutrition, good care and maintenance, and making efforts to reduce your horse’s stress.

 Ingredients that May Lend Support